DFE-Digital/increasing-internet-access-design-history/app/posts/2020-12-11-fe-providers.md

 ### Not showing how many devices are allocated for sixth form students as a separate number in the service

-We will tell users what the amount theire in allocation increased by in an email.
+We'll tell users what their allocation has increased by in an email.
 We could also show users how many devices are allocated to sixth form students in the service.
 I don’t see much advantage to this as we don’t show allocation by year (or any other grouping) anywhere else and it adds complexity to the numbers we show in the service.

 ## Adding new further education providers to the service